Last night saw a variety of films and television series receive a boost as Hollywood came together to toast the 26th Screen Actors Guild Awards.

 AVENGERS: ENDGAME

-Despite missing out on the top honour, Game of Thrones still walked away with two awards with one being for Best Stunt Ensemble.
-The other accolade went to Peter Dinklage as he clinched Best Actor (drama) for his iconic role as Tyrion Lannister.
-His competition in that category including Sterling K. Brown (This is Us) and Morning Show duo Steve Carrell and Billy Crudrup.
+The other accolade went to Peter Dinklage, as he clinched Male Actor (Drama) for his iconic role as Tyrion Lannister, ahead of the likes of Sterling K. Brown (This is Us) and The Morning Show duo Steve Carell and Billy Crudrup.

-Though Fleabag missed out on the top gong, creator Phoebe Waller-Bridge deservedly landed Best Actress for her role as the long-suffering cafe worker looking for love.
-Phoebe’s win completes a dominant awards season for her having also prevailed at the Emmys last year and the Golden Globes earlier this month.
+Waller-Bridge’s win completes a dominant awards season for her after previous successes at the Emmys last year, and at the Golden Globes earlier this month.

-The full list of SAG (TV) winners are below:
+The full list of television winners are…

 OUTSTANDING PERFORMANCE BY AN ENSEMBLE IN A DRAMA SERIES